SimonEast/django-login-for-phpbb/phpbb/README.txt

 In order to use these:

-1. Put getdjangouser.php somewhere on your PHP include path.
-Modify it to set the DBUSERNAME, DBPASSWORD, and DATABASENAME to match the settings for your Django installation.
+1. Take a copy of either getdjangouser_mysql.php or getdjangouser_postgresql.php, depending on which database you're using, and rename it to getdjangouser.php.
+Put it somewhere on your PHP include path, and modify it to set the DBUSERNAME, DBPASSWORD, and DATABASENAME to match the settings for your Django installation.

 2. Put auth_django.php inside your phpBB installation, under includes/auth.